1896 Barcelona Corpus Christi procession bombing: Bombing

-A small group of anarchists originally planned to bomb the Corpus Christi procession on June 6, 1896, at Barcelona Cathedral.
+A small group of anarchists originally planned to bomb the Corpus Christi procession on 6 June 1896, at Barcelona Cathedral.
 The group, led by Nogues Molas, abandoned the plot at the last minute, but another group convened the next day for the next stage of the procession.
-A single bomb was dropped from a building above on the procession as it passed through Carrer dels Canvis Nous street at 9 a.m. on June 7, 1896.
+A single bomb was dropped from a building above on the procession as it passed through Carrer dels Canvis Nous street at 09:00 on 7 June 1896.
 Three congregants were killed instantly and many others were wounded.
 Another nine would die from their injuries in the following days.

 The identity of the perpetrator or perpetrators is disputed and remains controversial.
 Anarchists at the time denied any role in the bombing as its intended target, poorer working-class churchgoers, did not align with typical propaganda of the deed actions that targeted the rich bourgeoisie.
 Anti-clerical sentiments are found, however, in some late 19th century anarchist circles so the symbol of the Catholic Church could have been the intended target.

 Trade unionist and militant anarchist Tomás Ascheri is the most commonly accepted perpetrator and was accused and tried for the attack, although he denied his role until a confession was obtained under torture in 1897.
 Some anarchists claimed that a French agitator, François Girault, later confessed to the attack before fleeing to Argentina.

 Aftermath

 The infamous Montjuïc trials took place in 1897 where 87 alleged conspirators were accused and tried.
 Many of the detainees were outspoken against the use of violence and condemned the attack.
 Five defendants were sentenced to death and executed, including Ascheri, and another 67 were sentenced to imprisonment.
 While the sentences removed many prominent anarchist leaders from further activities, allegations of forced confessions and torture of defendants further radicalized other anarchists throughout Spain.
 In August 1897, Spanish Prime Minister Antonio Cánovas del Castillo was assassinated by anarchist Michele Angiolillo for his role in the Montjuïc trials.

 Anarchist sentiment only hardened in Barcelona and 13 years after the Corpus Christi bombing, Barcelona workers staged a general strike in 1909 that was violently suppressed.
-Later, during the Spanish Civil War, Barcelona was the epicenter of the brief Anarchist Catalonia state.
+Later, during the Spanish Civil War, Barcelona was the center of anarchist controlled Catalonia.